Opportunities for Christian Growth

-As a leading Christian institution of higher learning, Whitworth University seeks to educate and prepare students to "honor God, follow Christ, and serve humanity."
+As a leading Christian institution of higher learning, Whitworth University seeks to educate and prepare students to honor God, follow Christ, and serve humanity.
 In accord with this core mission, we seek to model Christ's love across racial, ethnic, gender, socio-economic, religious, and other expressions of human difference.
-Visit the Diversity, Equity & Inclusion webpage.
+Visit the Diversity, Equity & Inclusion webpage to learn more.

-For more information about student resources please view the Overview of Diversity & Intercultural Relations at Whitworth, or contact Acting Executive Director Shawn Washington at 509.777.4330, or Assistant Director Lulu Gonzalez at 509.777.4509.
+For more information about student resources please view the , or contact Associate Dean of Student Success & Equity Shawn Washington at 509.777.4330, or Assistant Director of International Student Programs Lulu Gonzalez at 509.777.4509.

 Educational Support Services

-The Whitworth Educational Support Services Office, on the second floor of the HUB, provides individualized academic support, effective study-skills instruction, and follow-up for students experiencing academic difficulty.
+The Whitworth Educational Support Services Office in the HUB provides individualized academic support, effective study-skills instruction, and follow-up for students experiencing academic difficulty.
 There is no charge for these services.
-Tutoring, in both group and individual settings, is offered through a number of academic departments.
-Students requesting academic accommodations must identify themselves as such and must provide supportive documentation, complete the intake process, and interview with the educational support services office to determine the level of support needed.
+Tutoring in both group and individual settings is offered through a number of academic departments.
+Students requesting academic accommodations must identify themselves as such and must provide supportive documentation, complete the intake process and interview with the educational support services office to determine the level of support needed.
 Each semester, students are responsible to inform the educational support services office in advance of their need for individualized services.
-Call 509.777.4534 or visit www.whitworth.edu/educationalsupportservices.
+Call 509.777.4534 or visit www.whitworth.edu/ess.

 Student Success Center

 Sharing the university's mission to provide its diverse student body an education of mind and heart, the Whitworth Library serves students, faculty and staff with information resources and related services that support learning, teaching and scholarship, and intellectual, professional and spiritual development.
-For information specific to parents and families, please visit the Parent Guide to the Library.
+For information, please visit the library's webpage: libguides.whitworth.edu/main.

-Composition Commons is a place for all students on campus to work one-on-one with a student or faculty consultant on any step of the writing process.
-Student and faculty consultants represent many departments.
-Students may make an appointment by signing up online, or they may stop by any time during open hours in Cowles Library, Room 242.
+The Whitworth Composition Commons (WCC) is a place for anyone affiliated with Whitworth to work individually or in small groups with a student consultant on any step of the writing process.
+Consultants represent many departments.
+Those seeking writing assistance may make an appointment by signing up online, or they may stop by any time during open hours in Cowles Library Room #242.
 For more information, please visit www.whitworth.edu/compositioncommons.

 Regional Alumni/Parent Chapters